Relax and penalize: a new bilevel approach to mixed-binary hyperparameter optimization: Abstract

 \section{Abstract}

 In recent years, bilevel approaches have become very popular to efficiently estimate high-dimensional hyperparameters of machine learning models.
 However, to date, binary parameters are handled by \emph{continuous relaxation and rounding} strategies, which could lead to inconsistent solutions.
 In this context, we tackle the challenging optimization of mixed-binary hyperparameters by resorting to an equivalent continuous bilevel reformulation based on an appropriate penalty term.
 We propose an algorithmic framework that, under suitable assumptions, is guaranteed to provide mixed-binary solutions.
 Moreover, the generality of the method allows to safely use existing continuous bilevel solvers within the proposed framework.
-We evaluate the performance of our approach for a specific machine learning problem, i.e., the estimation of the group-sparsity structure in regression problems.
-Reported results clearly show that our method outperforms state-of-the-art approaches based on \emph{relaxation and rounding}.
+We evaluate the performance of our approach for two specific machine learning problems, i.e., the estimation of the group-sparsity structure in regression problems and the data distillation problem.
+The reported results show that our method is competitive with state-of-the-art approaches based on relaxation and rounding.